 What’s the Best Collagen Supplement?

 Like most supplements we research, this is a wildly unnecessary one.
-Consuming ground animal bones and connective tissues to assist your body’s collagen needs feeds only the marketing desired of big business looking to leverage the average consumer’s desperate yearning for low-cost non-addictive over the counter pain treatments.
+Consuming ground animal bones and connective tissues to assist your body’s collagen needs feeds only the marketing desires of big business looking to leverage the average consumer’s desperate yearning for low-cost non-addictive over the counter solutions to joint pains.

 If you are a believer, we highly recommend choosing the brands that properly disclose the heavy-metal testing results.
 Remember, animal cartilage serves as a literal sponge for heavy metals and other contaminants.